severalnines/docs/installation.rst

    :alt: Register ClusterControl API token
    :align: center

 You will then be redirected to the ClusterControl landing page and the installation is now complete.
 You can now start to manage your database cluster.
-Please review the User Guide for details.
+Please review the `User Guide <user-guide/>`_ for details.

 Debian/Ubuntu
 ``````````````